About the UITS Advanced Visualization Lab (AVL)

 The UITS Advanced Visualization Lab (AVL) promotes and supports the innovative application of visual technologies to enhance research, education, creative activity, and community outreach missions of Indiana University.
 AVL systems and services are provided as an integrated resource by the Office of the Vice President for Information Technology (OVPIT) through the Research Technologies division of UITS and are available at no direct cost for routine use, testing, and demonstration by qualified IU students, faculty, and staff.
 The majority of AVL technologies are installed in a range of accessible campus spaces, such as lobbies, workspaces, and Student Technology Centers (STCs); additional and more experimental technologies are accessible in centrally located AVL spaces, such as the NEXT labs at IU Bloomington and IUPUI.
 The AVL also provides expert consulting services, training opportunities, and learning resources related to visualization.

-AVL distributed systems include IQ-Walls for ultra-resolution visualization and IQ-Labs (formerly known as Reality Labs) for virtual reality.
+AVL distributed systems include IQ-Walls for ultra-resolution visualization and Reality Labs for virtual reality.

 - IQ-Walls: Large-format, ultra-resolution tiled displays for visualization and collaboration; for more, see About IQ-Walls at IU

-- IQ-Labs: Virtual reality classrooms and laboratories for teaching and individual exploration
+- Reality Labs: Virtual reality classrooms and laboratories for teaching and individual exploration; for more, see About Reality Labs at IU

 Centralized (reservable) facilities